There are several reasons why your organisation may choose to use MESH. It:

-The Messaging Service allows hospitals and adult social services to send and receive alerts that use the Assessment, Discharge and Withdrawal information standards to identify patients who may need adult social care when they leave hospital, in line with the Care Act 2014.
+- A hospital sending and receiving notifications to adult social services to identify patients who may need adult social care when they leave hospital, in line with the Care Act 2014.